EpsilonSolutions/netscaler-command-reference/docs/ns/ns-tcpparam/ns-tcpparam.md

 Maximum number of connections to hold in the TCP TIME_WAIT state on a packet engine.
 New connections entering TIME_WAIT state are proactively cleaned up.

 <b>KAprobeUpdateLastactivity</b>
-Update last activity for KA probesNOTE: This attribute is deprecated.This option has been moved tcpProfile
+Update last activity for KA probes

 <b>maxSynAckRetx</b>
 When 'syncookie' is disabled in the TCP profile that is bound to the virtual server or service, and the number of TCP SYN+ACK retransmission by NetScaler for that virtual server or service crosses this threshold, the NetScaler appliance responds by using the TCP SYN-Cookie mechanism.